BKR or EVR: What Does a Mortgage Lender Really See?

-Applying for a mortgage while you have a BKR or EVR registration have, often causes uncertainty.
-Many people think: “They see everything, so it’s pointless.”
+Applying for a mortgage while you have a BKR or EVR registration often causes uncertainty.
+Many people think: “They see everything, so there is no point.”
 That is incorrect.
 Mortgage lenders look selectively and apply their own assessment criteria.
-In this blog we explain what they actually see, what carries significant weight and when a rejection can be unjustified.
+In this blog we explain what they actually see, what weighs heavily and when a rejection can be unjustified.

-What does a mortgage lender check as standard?
+What does a mortgage provider check as standard?

 • the time elapsed since the registration